RMerl/asuswrt-merlin/README-merlin.txt

 System:
    - Based on the 3.0.0.4.266 source release from Asus
    - Various bugfixes (like the crash on VPN/NAT Loopback access of LAN devices)
+   - Some components were updated to their latest versions, for improved stability
    - Persistent JFFS partition
    - User scripts that run on specific events
    - Cron jobs